scaffold-eth/se-2-challenges/README.md

 You'll have to redeploy with `yarn deploy --reset`.

 We'll need another active address to act as the rube in our app.
-To do this,
+To do this just open new tab in your browser

-- Open `localhost:3000` in a new tab / window of the current browser
-- Click the wallet icon (top right) to open the wallet
-- `private key` -> `generate` will reload the page under a new address

-The wallet icon now lets you move between accounts.
-Eventually you'll probably want a few wallets & windows open simultaneously.

 (**Note**: previous challenges created new addresses by opening an incognito window or a different browser.
 This will **not** work for this challenge, because the off-chain application uses a very simple communication pipe that doesn't work between different browsers or private windows.)